 Pablo Picasso once said: You have to learn the rules in order to break them like an artist.

 Have you ever thought why you photograph a landscape?
 The sunrise or the sunset?
 The mountain range or the sea waves?
 The answer is simple.
 Human beings were born in nature from the beginning of time and one day they will return back to it.
-When we photograph a landscape or a seascape is like expressing the feeling to return back to nature, back to the place that we were born, back to the place where we belong.
+When we photograph a landscape or a seascape is like expressing the feeling to connect, to return back to nature, back to the place that we were born, back to the place where we belong.

 Every human being sees and interprets differently the world that surrounds him.
 It is a matter of pure aesthetics of each person individually.
 The final result is determined through the cooperation of human aesthetics in relation to the technological means available and knowledge of the same human in relation to them.

 For me photography is emotion.
-You have to feel the world that surrounds you, in order to create.
-So, close your eyes, feel the wind that blows into your hair, feel the sound of the waves in the sea, feel the ground you are standing on, feel the sun rays that try to pass from your closed eyes.
+You have to feel the world that surrounds you in order to create.
+So close your eyes, feel the wind that blows into your hair, feel the sound of the waves in the sea, feel the ground you are standing on, feel the sun rays that try to pass from your closed eyes.
 Understand nature’s elements.
 Try to capture the feeling and not what you see in front of you.
 Only then you can call yourself a landscape photographer.